MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.21 Scoping variables with the private clause
+## A.21 Scope variables with the private clause

 The values of `i` and `j` in the following example are undefined on exit from the parallel region: